JohnBolger/FFMR/README.md

 ## Optimization:

 After I saved all of the score and matchup data in csv files, I used a for loop to interate through 441 different combinations of alphas and betas and decided I wanted to optimize for a combination of full league accuracy and 2022 accuracy.
-Note that accuracy is just the ratio of correctly predicted outcomes to total number of outcomes.
+Note that accuracy is just the ratio of correctly predicted outcomes to total number of outcomes and that the score column is simply Accuracy + 2022 Accuracy..
 See [Accuracy and Optimization.ipynb](https://github.com/JohnBolger/FFMR/blob/main/Accuracy%20and%20Optimization.ipynb) for full code.

 ![](readme_images/alphabeta_table.PNG)

-The score column is simply Accuracy + 2022 Accuracy.

 Here is a scatterplot showing the combinations of alpha and beta using color to show score: